 (CommentLuv)

-The native WordPress commenting feature allows your blog readers to engage with your website or blog, post new comments, reply to existing comments and engage with your content.
+WordPress has a native commenting feature that allows your blog readers to engage with your website, post new comments, reply to other users and participate in discussions.

-You can enhance the WordPress built-in commenting feature with third-party plugins like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrate with social media, helping to share and spread them around.
+You can expand the WordPress built-in commenting feature with third-party plugins that integrate your comments with social media, helping to spread and share your content around.

-(CommentLuv Premium version can encourage a greater level of commenting and improve user engagement on your website or blog.)
+(CommentLuv Pro version can encourage a greater level of commenting and improve user engagement on your web site.)

-Visit this website for more information about the benefits of using this plugin:
+Go here for more information about the benefits of this plugin:

-Social Link Machine is a set-and-forget plugin for WordPress that allows you to automatically syndicate your content to dozens of traffic-generating websites, build backlinks, include relevant YouTube videos and images, and create 2nd-tier links and social signals on auto-pilot …
+Social Link Machine is a WordPress plugin that allows you to syndicate and drip-feed content, build backlinks, include relevant YouTube videos and images, and social signals on auto-pilot …

-With Social LinkMachine installed, you can automatically drip-feed content to many online sites, including:
+With Social LinkMachine installed, you can automatically drip-feed your content to many social platforms, such as:

-Visit this website to learn more about using this plugin: SocialLinkMachine
+Visit this site to learn more about this great plugin: SocialLinkMachine

-Also, if you would like to know more about setting up social media monitoring (in order to get actionable information about your content marketing campaigns), we have written a comprehensive article where we explore over 30 social media measurement tools that are worth checking out and knowing about.
-Go here to learn more:
+Also, if you would like to know more about setting up social media tracking (so you can get actionable information about your content marketing efforts), we have written a detailed article on social media tracking tools that will help you manage, measure, and analyze your social media marketing initiatives.
+Go here to learn more about this:

 Kickstart Your WordPress Traffic System